The trend these days is to avoid bread if you want to be healthy and lean.

 I’m hoping this article will make you consider a different point of view than what is currently popular right now.

-I realize that bread-phobia is at an all-time high.
+I realize that carb-phobia is at an all-time high.

 I knead bread in my life (sorry).